A third Intifada?

 The fact that people are rising again to take justice into their own hands fully realizing this would be their very last hope for life and somehow trying to secure their own envisioning of a better deal up in the sky, makes is definitely a state of the dangerous path to everyone.

 These people can belong to one faction or another in principle or even in membership, but they actually move alone, because even though these young people don’t realize yet that all Palestinian factions are part of what forms this corrupt leadership and authority.

 There is something about the old city of Jerusalem and the Aqsa that definitely makes minds blow off and hearts ready to explode.
 Is it part of a charm, a spell or a curse, or is it ignited by a real Jerusalem ignited each religion and believe carries with I don’t know?
 But inside all this, there is this real love for a land that its people want to feel free and want to live liberation.

 A martyr, two, three and four.
 Young men, a child.
 The Israeli bullets don’t differentiate and are so eager to be fired, and they are just splashing in the chests of Palestinians like fireworks to the sky.

 Does this all means a third intifada?

 My answer is no …

 Last year aggression on Gaza didn’t make an intifada.
 A few clashes and some deaths won’t do in the west bank either.
-The Palestinian authority serves a rough hand on security to make sure things will not go out of hand.
+The Palestinian Authority serves a rough hand on security to ensure things will not go out of control.

 The problem is not in Abbas and his leadership.
 The problem is with us the people who really never seem to give up hope on seeing any spark of dignity in this leadership.
 As if we all want to see a sign.
 We beg him to be anything.
 Anything that resembles a Palestinian leader to at least out least of our expectations.